spectrumAI/SIP/docs/modis_250m_cls_ndvi_time_series.md

 ## Experiment 7: Train dip-res on Saskatchewan and test on Alberta using time series of 4 reflectance channels, using different weights for different classes

-* **Generate summer season time series 4 reflectance channels training blocks for Saskatchewan and Alberta**
+* **Generate whole year time series 4 reflectance channels training blocks for Saskatchewan and Alberta**

     1. Follow the same procedure in Experiment 1.